vyca2017/content/content/faq/graphql-sdl-schema-definition-language.md

 }
 ```

-The main components of a Schema Definition is the types and their fields.
+The main components of a Schema Definition are the types and their fields.
 Additional information can be provided as custom directives like the `@default` value specified for the likes field.

 ### Type